This section gives you a quick overview about the basic ideas of InterpretBank.

 on your 2nd computer

-Note that the synchronization is done by the cloud service provider of your choice.
-Refer to its manual to know how it works.
+Note that the synchronization is performed by the cloud service provider of your choice, not by InterpretBank.
+Refer to its manual to know how synchronisation works.
 When you are connected with the Internet, the synchronisation is normally done automatically by the cloud service any time the database is updated.

 Please note that using a synchronisation service such as DropBox or oneDrive you accept their Terms and Conditions.
 You can also think of using a private Cloud (see for example: MyCloud Mirror by WD).